nanobuds/Paper-Mario-Feedback/README.md

 - Do the partners ever die if they're too far from Paper Mario from too long?
 There was a fix added for this, but is a little under tested
 - Any visual bugs with the N64, Paper Luigi or Paper Dr. Mario alts?
 - Any lag while multiple Paper Mario's are in the game?
+- Any animations look bad with Paper Luigi?
+Mostly watch his feet, they may "float" from his body.
+He already has some custom animations to fix this, but I may have missed some.

 Known Bugs/issues:
 - Final Smash doesn't do anything